buddhist-uni/buddhist-uni.github.io/_tags/tibetan.md

 ---

-Inner Asia inherited Vajrayāna Buddhism from medieval India, incorporating elements of its indigenous religions as Buddhism spread across the Tibetan Plateau to Mongolia and Bhutan.
+Inner Asia inherited Vajrayāna Buddhism from medieval India, incorporating elements of indigenous religions as Buddhism spread across the Tibetan Plateau to Mongolia and Bhutan.

-Characterized by strong institutions and elaborate rituals, Tibetan Buddhism preserved much of the scholastic culture of late-Indian Buddhism along with its esoteric and devotional practices which often center the figure of the guru, or *lama*.
+Characterized by strong institutions and elaborate rituals, Tibetan Buddhism preserved much of the scholastic culture of late Indian Buddhism along with its esoteric and devotional practices which often center the figure of the guru, or *lama*.
-While Tibetan Buddhists recognize the validity of other forms of Buddhist practice, they usually feel that the Tantric practices are especially powerful and efficacious if practiced correctly.
+While Tibetan Buddhists recognize the validity of other forms of Buddhist practice, they usually feel that the Tantric practices are especially powerful and efficacious.